4site-interactive-studios/engrid-template/README.md

 - Per Page Layouts (Five Built In)
 - Possibility for Sub-Brands
 - Address Form Field Internationalization
-  - e.g. If the user is on a US / English page and selects "France" as their country the Address Form fields will update their labels, change their ordering, and hide/show relevant fields (example: https://action.ifaw.org/page/68500/action/1?mode=DEMO)
+  - e.g. If the user is on a US / English page and selects "France" as their country the Address Form fields will update their labels, change their ordering, and hide/show relevant fields for French Address formatting.
+Current address formatting support for (United States, Canada, United Kingdom, France, Germany, Netherlands, Australia).
 - Update inputs with improved form field meta info for better auto-fill completion
 - "Remember Me" (Coming Soon)
 - Lazy Load all image assets